 Core Code of Ethics for Fire and Rescue Services

-We are also embedding the national Core Code of Ethics for Fire and Rescue Services.
+The national Core Code of Ethics for Fire and Rescue Services are our ethical principles.

 The Core Code sets out five ethical principles, based on the Seven Principles of Public Life, which alongside the accompanying guidance provides a basis for promoting good behaviour and challenging inappropriate behaviour.